 Homemade Almond Flour or Gluten Free Oat Flour

-Making your own almond flour or gluten free oat flour is not only easy, it’s practical.
+Making homemade almond flour or gluten free oat flour is not only easy, it’s practical.
 Both of these gluten free flours are higher in fat and protein than starches or even my all purpose flour blend, hence, they become rancid more quickly and should be refrigerated.
 Making fresh flour for your recipes will ensure that you don’t waste flour that you cannot use quickly enough.
 These flours also tend to be pretty pricey, so I highly recommend making your own for that reason as well!

 Almond flour or meal can be ground to different consistencies: flour is the finer ground version of almond meal.
 I prefer not to use blanched almonds for grinding (blanched almonds have the brown skins removed), since the skins contain a lot of nutrients and their added texture doesn’t bother me.
 If you want the finest flour you can get though, use blanched almonds as your base.